GoogleCloudPlatform/workflows-demos/twitter-sentiment-parallel/README.md

-In this sample, you will see how to use [Cloud Natural Language API connector](https://cloud.google.com/workflows/docs/reference/googleapis/language/Overview) and parallel [iteration](https://cloud.google.com/workflows/docs/reference/syntax/iteration) syntax to analyze sentiments of latest tweets of from multiple Twitter handles.
+In this sample, you will see how to use [Cloud Natural Language API connector](https://cloud.google.com/workflows/docs/reference/googleapis/language/Overview) and parallel [iteration](https://cloud.google.com/workflows/docs/reference/syntax/iteration) to analyze sentiments of latest tweets of from multiple Twitter handles.

-Each Twitter handle is handled in a parallel branch.
+Each Twitter handle is handled in a parallel iteration step.

 ## Twitter API